-452 Context Pty Ltd, 'Victorian Water Supply Heritage Study', 2007.
+455 Context Pty Ltd, 'Victorian Water Supply Heritage Study', 2007.

-453 Horsham Times, 21 April 1885.
+456 Horsham Times, 21 April 1885.

-454 Powell, Watering the Garden State, 1989, p.
+457 Powell, Watering the Garden State, 1989, p.
 170.

-457 Wimmera-Mallee Water website; Dingle, Settling, 1984.\; Horsham Times, 12 October 1886; Blake and Lovett, 1962, p.
+460 Wimmera-Mallee Water website; Dingle, Settling, 1984.\; Horsham Times, 12 October 1886; Blake and Lovett, 1962, p.
 94.

-Shortfalls in water supply made new storages necessary.
-After the drought in 1914 new reservoirs were constructed at Fyans Lake and Taylors Lake.
-Pine Lake reservoir was planned in 1919.458 The outflow channel from Lake Taylor was further enlarged in the late 1930s, with unemployed men carrying out the work.459 A new pumping station was built at Pimpinio in the 1940s to supply water to the northern districts (outside the study area); this replaced the original Jung pumping station.460 Lake Toolondo was completed in 1953.
+outflow channel from Lake Taylor was further enlarged in the late 1930s, with unemployed men carrying out the work.462 A new pumping station was built at Pimpinio in the 1940s to supply water to the northern districts (outside the study area); this replaced the original Jung pumping station.463 Lake Toolondo was completed in 1953.

 The severe drought of 1944 highlighted the need for further storages.
 The Wimmera supply was later augmented with flows from the Glenelg River and later again from the Waranga Western Channel.
 Additional storages were also built outside the study area, including Lake Lonsdale, Lake Bellfield, and Rocklands Dam (1954).
 The SRWCS were responsible for the ongoing maintenance of this extensive system.
-In the late 1940s and early 1950s there was a State Rivers camp at Wonwondah.
-461
+In the late 1940s and early 1950s there was a State Rivers camp at Wonwondah.464